bachelor-2014/report/v2/scanning.md

 1. Based on the obtained knowledge of the relationship between the images, transform all the images into a larger combined image which is the final result

-In our case we decided to use an existing image stitching implementation found in OpenCV.
+We decided to use an existing image stitching implementation found in OpenCV.
 This implements some version of the pipeline outlined above along with several other improvements such as image scaling, exposure correction, and blending of the images [@opencvstitchingpipeline].
 Being part of OpenCV, we